 In practice, this could mean for example that two days a week you provide your services through your PSC to a client working independently on a role deemed outside IR35.
 For the remaining three days of the week you might be working on a role deemed inside IR35 for which you will be subject to PAYE.

 Some clients have decided to opt for a policy change.
-This means that they no longer accept contractors who are operating under a PSC regardless of the working practises of the assignment.
+This means that they no longer accept contractors and consultants who are operating under a PSC regardless of the working practises of the assignment.
 If a determination assessment is conducted, then this is done on a role-by-role basis and takes into account the working practises of each one.

 If you disagree with an IR35 SDS, you must contact your client who has 45 days to respond to your dispute with their reasons for making the decision.
 During this time, the original SDS will still be applicable and therefore also any subsequent change in your engagement model.

-As each individual contractors’ financial situation will vary, we recommend you speak with your accountant or qualified advisor who should be able to run you through different scenarios involving any subsequent decision on the closure of your PSC.
+As each individual contractors’ and consultants' financial situation will vary, we recommend you speak with your accountant or qualified advisor who should be able to run you through different scenarios involving any subsequent decision on the closure of your PSC.

 From 6 April 2021, the reforms will apply to medium and large-sized private sector clients.
 The rules apply to all public sector clients and private sector companies that meet two or more of the following conditions: